ooddle

 Common Myths

 The biggest myth is that Blue Zone people eat some specific magic food.
 Olive oil, red wine, miso, beans, sweet potatoes have all been credited at various times.
 The truth is that none of these alone matters much.
 The pattern matters.
+The plant-forward whole-food base matters.
+The portion sizes matter.
+The fact that meals are shared matters.

 Another myth is that Blue Zones are pristine and disease-free.
 Smoking is more common in some Blue Zones than in much of America.
 Alcohol use is moderate but not absent.
 Stress exists.
 The protective patterns are strong enough to overcome some of these factors, but they are not absolute.

 A third myth is that you need to overhaul your life.
 Even partial adoption of Blue Zone patterns, walking more, eating more beans, strengthening close friendships, has measurable effects in mid-life adults.
+The benefits are not all-or-nothing.

 How ooddle Applies This